 - Sign a contract.
 Off-campus employers must sign a contract with us that outlines your federal share of student wages, typically 30 percent.
 Ensure that we have the original copy of the contract and wait to receive approval to begin the hiring process.

 - Enter the hiring process.
-Sign up for an account to post a position on our job board (choose "On Campus" from the dropdown menu).
+Sign up for an account to post a position through Pioneer Careers.
 Then, post your position and collect applications.
 Once you make an offer to the student of your choice, contact us to complete the rest of the hiring paperwork.

 Frequently Asked Questions: